Skip to Main Content

 Accreditation

-The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The Office of Continuing Education, School of Medicine, University of Missouri designates this live educational activity for a maximum of 1 AMA PRA Category 1 Credit(s)™.
+The University of Missouri – Continuing Education for Health Professions designates this educational activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

-Sunflower Project ECHO: Enhancing Independence for Individuals with Disabilities
+Sunflower Project ECHO: Supports for I/DD

 We invite you to attend this series, which will focus on:

-Please plan to attend our Project ECHO sessions Thursdays in November (November 2, 9, 16 and 30) from 12:00-1:00 PM CT via Zoom video conferencing.
+Please plan to attend our Project ECHO sessions on Thursdays, March 5, 12, 19, and 26, 2026, from 12:00-1:00 PM CT via Zoom video conferencing.

 Topics include: